 ]]>

-Discovering Sukha: The Sweetness and Contentment Within https://yogaawakeningwithsue.com/sukha/ Tue, 19 Nov 2024 16:03:03 +0000 https://yogaawakeningwithsue.com/?p=2899 When I say the sankrit word sukha, there is something about the sound and feeling that brings a smile to my face and a sense of ease and sweetness to my being.
-Sukha translates to the word “sweetness” and it reminds me to take a deep breath to remember to be grateful and to relax […]
+Discovering Sukha: The Sweetness and Contentment Within https://yogaawakeningwithsue.com/sukha/ Tue, 19 Nov 2024 16:03:03 +0000 https://yogaawakeningwithsue.com/?p=2899 What is Sukha?
+When I say the sankrit word sukha, there is something about the sound and feeling that brings a smile to my face and a sense of ease and sweetness to my being.
+Sukha translates to the word “sweetness” and it reminds me to take a deep breath to remember to be grateful […]

 The post Discovering Sukha: The Sweetness and Contentment Within appeared first on Yoga Awakening With Sue.